 Here are our Music Licensing Guidelines for presenting music legally:

-Requires a Music License
+These types require a Music License

 - Karaoke: If the event is open to the public, it requires a license.

-May not Require a Music License
+These may not require a Music License

 - Original Music: If you hire a musician not affiliated with any PRO that licenses their works and ensure they only play their own music and don’t take requests.
 If the musician is playing their own music BUT they are with a PRO, have them sign a licensing waver.